Battle of Mount Austen, the Galloping Horse, and the Sea Horse: Aftermath

 Over the next week, the Japanese rear-guard—assisted by difficult terrain—effectively delayed the American advance westward from Kokumbona.
 General Patch—still believing that a Japanese reinforcement effort was imminent—kept most of his forces back to guard Henderson Field, sending only one regiment at a time to continue the advance.
-Thus, the majority of the surviving Japanese army forces were able to gather at Cape Esperance by the end of January.
+Thus, the majority of the surviving Japanese army forces was able to gather at Cape Esperance by the end of January.
 On 1, 4, and 7 February, Japanese warships successfully evacuated 10,652 army troops from the island.
 On 9 February, the Americans discovered that the Japanese were gone and declared Guadalcanal secure.

 In hindsight, some historians have faulted the Americans—especially Patch and Admiral William Halsey, commander of Allied forces in the South Pacific—for not taking advantage of their ground, aerial, and naval superiority to prevent the successful Japanese evacuation of most of their surviving forces from Guadalcanal.
-Halsey had just been recently repulsed at the Battle of Rennell Island.
+Halsey had been recently repulsed at the Battle of Rennell Island.
 Patch and Harmon's insistence on taking Mount Austen has been cited as one of the factors that delayed the American's main attack to the west, giving the 17th Army a chance to escape.
 Said Merrill B. Twining of the Japanese forces deployed on and around Mount Austen, "Theoretically these Japanese did offer a threat to our major force advancing westward along the coast, but as a practical matter these isolated groups were composed of sick and starving men unable to do anything more than die in place.
 Under the circumstances disclosed by subsequent events, it is obvious that Mt.
 Austen was just part of the scenery and of no significant import to either of the antagonists."

 Nevertheless, the larger successful campaign to recapture Guadalcanal from the Japanese was an important strategic victory for the U.S. and its allies.
-Building on their success at Guadalcanal and elsewhere, the Allies continued their campaign against Japan, ultimately culminating in Japan's defeat and the end of World War II.
+Building on their success at Guadalcanal and elsewhere, the Allies continued their campaign against Japan, ultimately culminating in Japan's surrender and the end of World War II.